asnakina/harvard-gallery-app/README.md

 - you will run only a client side with:
 1) cd react-app falder 2) npm i 3) npm run resetDb 4) npm run seed 5) npm run dev

-## Don't forget to run server first and after that the client.
 ## Enjoy the app!